leihs/ansible-leihs-instance/README.md

 Creates a leihs instance.

-You need to install erasme.rbenv from Ansible Galaxy before this works.
-Try this:

-    ansible-galaxy install erasme.rbenv

 Really only makes sense as part of a larger playbook that takes care of all the other dependencies, such as [that playbook](https://github.com/psy-q/leihs-setup-ansible).

 ## Example